|Romance for real life and a bit beyond

 I get questions from a lot of different people.
 Readers email from time-to-time, and certain

 questions are staples during online appearances.
 It seems like the time is right to answer some of those

 questions, for the record.
-It makes sense to refer people to one location to make it a little easier than
+It makes sense to refer people to one location to make it a little easier

-goes.
+So, here goes.
 I'll still answer personal emails, though.– KC

-When did you start writing?
+When did you start writing, and why?

 I actually started writing back in 1995 when I got my first desktop computer.
 It was just for fun, and

 unfortunately, I didn’t keep a backup of those files.
 When that first hard drive crashed, all 512 MB of it,